casmith205/Plant-Tracker/README.md

 https://plant-tracker-app.herokuapp.com/

 ## Technologies Used
-REACT, Materialize, JavaScript ES6, CSS, JSON, MySQL, Sequelize, Express, Node.js, body-parser, OpenWeatherMap API
+REACT, Materialize, JavaScript ES6, Passport User Authentication, CSS, JSON, MySQL, Sequelize, Express, Node.js, body-parser, OpenWeatherMap API

 ** Note **:  The entire USDA Plant DB was not able to be loaded into the MySQL-JawsDB used to deploy the app due to DB size limitations based on cost.